The Future of Liberty with Mitch Daniels

 Amity Shlaes (25:53):

 Exactly.
 He knew everything and it was kind of intrepid.
-He had three presidents and he was rather careful with his taxes.
-As successful business people tend to be because they don't want to waste the time of the audit.
-Most people are reasonably saying don't want to spend years in audit.
+He had three presidents and he was rather careful with his taxes, as successful business people tend to be because they don't want to waste the time of the audit.
+Most people are reasonably saying they don't want to spend years in audit.
 So they'll pay or even overpay a bit in order to reduce the likelihood of attention from tax authorities.
 And Mellon was such a case.
-So nonetheless, the administration, the Roosevelt administration went after him.
-And this wasn't the revenue authorities.
-In fact, Mr. Irie, who is the head of the forerunner to the IRS, didn't want to go after Mellon particularly.
-It was the administration, the justice department, and the president, the president said to a young lawyer who happened to be Robert Jackson, go get him.
-And Morgenthau said, go get him.
-And Robert Jackson was from New York, like Roosevelt, and they had a little in common and go get him.
-And according to Morgenthau, Robert Jackson, who later of course became Supreme Court Justice and a prosecutor, ours at Nuremberg said, thank God I have such a boss.
-I'm going to go after this bad man Mellon.
-And they did for years and years and years, and Mellon was old.
-And to do this to an old man, I always question, is this more theater than justice?
+So nonetheless, the Roosevelt administration went after him.
+This wasn't the revenue authorities.
+In fact, Mr. Irey, who was the head of the forerunner to the IRS, didn't want to go after Mellon particularly.
+It was the administration, the Justice Department and the president, and the president said to a young lawyer, who happened to be Robert Jackson, "Go get him."
+And Morgenthau said, "Go get him."

 (27:43):

-And it colored this whole thing colored his last five years.
-But I very much like, and I think it's worth it, want to recommend.
-At some point, I think it was Mr. Mellon's birthday and he was in court and the reporters came in the middle of the Great Depression and his endless prosecution said, Mr. Mellon, a comment on your birthday.
-And Mellon said, oh, this period is just a bad blip in the glorious progress of American economic growth.
-That is, he kind blew off the pretext of the New Deal, which is the economy doesn't work.
-And instead of saying, I'm innocent, which he was, he said, well, this is just a passing problem and that quality of gentlemen is worth a lot.
+This whole episode colored his last five years.
+But there is a moment I very much like, and one I think is worth recommending and remembering.
+I believe it was Mr. Mellon’s birthday.
+He was in court in the middle of the Great Depression, in the midst of his endless prosecution, when reporters asked him, “Mr. Mellon, a comment on your birthday?”
+Mellon replied, “Oh, this period is just a bad blip in the glorious progress of American economic growth.”
+In that response, he brushed aside the New Deal’s premise that the economy fundamentally did not work.
+Instead of saying, “I’m innocent,” which he was, he said, in effect, “This is just a passing problem.”
+That quality of gentlemanliness is worth a great deal.

 Mitch Daniels (28:30):